sarisabban/SinfNet/README.md

 `pip3 install numpy keras tensorflow PIL opencv-python tkinter matplotlib imgaug scipy`

 ### Setting up a dataset
-You can download here the [Cell detection Dataset](), the [Dinoflagellates Dataset](), or the full [Protist Dataset]() if you want to retrain the network or add to the dataset and train the network.
+You can download here the [Cell detection Dataset](https://www.dropbox.com/s/3qm7xi12bbxgje7/dataset.tar.bz2?dl=0), the [Dinoflagellates Dataset](), or the full [Protist Dataset]() if you want to retrain the network or add to the dataset and train the network.

 If you want to develop your own dataset follow these steps:

 1. Collect images containing your objects.
 Even though the network can process different image formats, it is best to stick with the .jpg image format.
-2. In the file named *class.txt* add the labels (classes) of each item, that you want to classify, in a new line.
+2. In the file named *class.txt* add the labels (classes) of each item that you want to classify, each label in a new line.
-3. make a directory called dataset and within it in make the following directories: Images, BBox_Annotations, Annotations, and Check.
+3. Make a directory called dataset and within it in make the following directories: Images, BBox_Annotations, Annotations, and Check.
 You should have the following structure:

 *./dataset/Images*
 *./dataset/BBox_Annotations*